-Women who receive regular pregnancy massages are said to have less complications during labor and delivery.
-Newborn complications such as low birth weight are also said to be fewer when a mother receives therapeutic massages while pregnant.
+Women who receive regular pregnancy massages are said to have fewer complications during labor and delivery.

 Pregnancy Massage Safety

-There are a number of different safety precautions both the expectant mother and the massage therapist need to take before a massage is given to a pregnant woman.
+There are a number of safety precautions that both the expectant mother and the massage therapist need to take before a massage is given to a pregnant woman.
 As an expectant mother, it’s important that you also know what safety measures should be taken.
-Relying on the expertise and experience of a massage therapist is important, but it’s more important that the mother is also educated about positions, pressure points and the certification of the massage therapist.
+Relying on the expertise and experience of a massage therapist is important, but it’s also important that the mother be educated about positions and pressure points, and that she know whether her massage therapist is certified.

 Body positions are an important part of safety during a massage.
-Lots of pregnant women are comfortable using a prenatal massage table, while others are not.
+Many pregnant women are comfortable using a prenatal massage table, but others are not.
 So when is it appropriate for a woman to choose?
 Always.
-There is speculation about whether a pregnant woman should use a prenatal massage table after her second trimester.
-Not only is it not recommended for a woman to lay on her stomach during pregnancy, most women who use a table with a hole in it (prenatal massage table) state they feel discomfort and pain in their breasts due to inflammation and tenderness of them.
-Lying on your back is also a no-no since the uterus applies pressure to the vein that allows blood flow from the legs to the heart when in this position.
+There is some controversy about whether a pregnant woman should use a prenatal massage table after her second trimester.
+Not only is it not recommended for a woman to lie on her stomach during pregnancy, some women who use a table with a hole in it say they feel discomfort and pain in their breasts due to the inflammation and tenderness that accompanies pregnancy.
+Lying on your back is also a no-no, because in this position the uterus applies pressure to the vein that allows blood to flow from the legs to the heart.

 The best position for any pregnant woman to receive a therapeutic massage is lying on her side.
-Many times, a full body pillow is used to add support, but it’s not always necessary.
+Sometimes a full-body pillow is used to provide support, but it’s not always necessary.

-Our ankles and wrists have certain pressure points on them that stimulate pelvic muscles and uterus.
-Trained professionals are aware of these points, but certified professionals are trained to avoid these pressure points while a client is pregnant.
-Women suffering from contractions, including Braxton Hicks contractions, should notify their massage therapist so he or she can avoid these points during the massage.
+Our ankles and wrists have certain pressure points on them that stimulate the pelvic muscles and uterus.
+Trained professionals are aware of these points, and certified professionals are trained to avoid these pressure points if a client is pregnant.
+Women suffering from contractions, including Braxton Hicks contractions, should notify their massage therapist so that he or she can avoid these points during the massage.

 Can All Pregnant Women Receive a Prenatal Massage?

-Not all pregnant women are recommended to seek therapeutic massages during their pregnancy, especially if they have one or more of the following conditions:
+Not all pregnant women should seek therapeutic massages during pregnancy, especially if they have one or more of the following conditions: